JackyRoshan/Capstone/README.md

 3. Upload the file as shown below
 ![Image text](https://github.com/JackyRoshan/Capstone/blob/master/images/README.png?raw=true)

+4. design the framework of the miniprogram, and create functional pages

 Part 2: What we expect you to complete the project
 1. Connect to server and database
+2.  refine the UI, deal with the image adaption
+3.  please assign each restaurant a proper menu with scrolling sidebar on the left
+4.  please signify user with data loading icon, as well as other useful tips